Shadab Khan: International career

 Khan made his One Day International (ODI) debut for Pakistan against the West Indies on 7 April 2017.
 He made his Test debut for Pakistan, also against the West Indies, on 30 April 2017.
 He was part of Pakistan's 2017 Champions Trophy winning squad.
 In September 2017, he was named the PCB's Emerging Player of the Year.

 On 16 October 2017, against Sri Lanka, Khan scored his maiden ODI fifty.
 Khan, along with Babar Azam, made a partnership of 109 and slowly built the innings towards 200.
 When bowling, Khan took early breakthroughs in the low-scoring game taking three wickets.
 Pakistan won the match by 32 runs and Shadab was adjudged the man of the match for his all-round performances.

+In the 3rd T20I at Dubai on 28 Oct 2018, Pakistan completed a 3–0 sweep over Australia, winning by 33 runs after posting 150/5 (Babar Azam 50).
+Shadab Khan led the defence with a match-turning 3 for 19 in four overs, throttling Australia’s chase to 117 all out and headlining Pakistan’s clean sweep.

 In April 2019, Khan was named to Pakistan's squad for the 2019 Cricket World Cup.
 Three days after Khan was named in Pakistan's World Cup squad, he was ruled out of Pakistan's preceding tour of England with a virus.
 He was replaced by Yasir Shah for the matches against England.
 Ahead of the third ODI match against England, Pakistan's captain, Sarfaraz Ahmed, confirmed that Shadab had recovered and would be fit enough to play at the World Cup.
 On 23 June 2019, in Pakistan's World Cup match against South Africa, Shadab took his 50th wicket in ODIs.